Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: -weighted estimates

-\end{itemize} The fact that all of these terms are positive on their respective regions of integration plays a key role in allowing us to achieve uniform estimates in the ``far from the black hole'' region of the spacetime.
+The fact that all of these terms are positive on their respective regions of integration plays a key role in allowing us to achieve uniform estimates in the far region of the spacetime.